eolesinski/poliscipy/docs/example-3.md

 - 1868 Election: Texas, Virginia, and Mississippi did not participate, as their Reconstruction governments were not yet recognized.
 - 1872 Election: Most states were readmitted, but disputes in Louisiana and Arkansas led to their votes being rejected.
-Visualizing these elections requires shapefiles that accurately represent the electoral landscape at the time.
+Visualizing these elections requires accurately representing the electoral landscape at this time.

 ## Step 1: Install PoliSciPy